Cullompton

 Cullompton (/kə'lʌm(p)tən/) is a town and civil parish in the district of Mid Devon and the county of Devon, England.
 It is 13 mi north-east of Exeter and lies on the River Culm.
-In 2011 the parish as a whole had a population of 8,499 while the built-up area of the town had a population of 7,439.
+In 2021, the parish as a whole had a population of 10,071, while the built-up area of the town had a population of 9,439.

-The earliest evidence of occupation is from the Roman period – there was a fort on the hill above the town and occupation in the current town centre.
-Columtune was mentioned in Alfred the Great's will which left it to his youngest son Æthelweard (c.
+The earliest evidence of occupation is from the Roman period: there was a fort on the hill above the town and occupation in the current town centre.
+Columtune was mentioned in Alfred the Great's will, which left it to his youngest son Æthelweard (c.
 880–922).

-In the past the town's economy had a large component of wool and cloth manufacture, then later leather working and paper manufacture.
+In the past, the town's economy had a large component of wool and cloth manufacture, then, later, leather working and paper manufacture.

-A large proportion of town's inhabitants are commuters but there is some local manufacturing, including flour and paper mills.
-It has a monthly farmers' market held on the second Saturday of every month which is the oldest event of its kind in the South West.
+A large proportion of the town's inhabitants are commuters, but there is some local manufacturing, including flour and paper mills.
+It has a monthly farmers' market held on the second Saturday of every month, which is the oldest event of its kind in the South West.
 It is home to two grade I listed buildings: the fifteenth-century St Andrew's parish church and the seventeenth-century house known as The Walronds.
-The centre of the town is a conservation area and there are seven grade II* listed buildings and ninety grade II listed buildings in the parish.
+The centre of the town is a conservation area; there are seven grade II*-listed buildings and ninety grade II-listed buildings in the parish.